-Wouldn’t it be far better to start with a basic approach that is SIMPLE AND EASY and then make adjustments?
+Wouldn’t it be better to start with a simple approach and then make adjustments?

-In the clients I work with, especially women in The Play for Life System, they are relieved that there are no rules.
-Just tools to help them succeed in a way that makes sense to them.
+My coaching clients are relieved that there are no rules—just tools to help them succeed in a way that makes sense to them.

 It doesn’t need to be complicated.
-It needs to be consistent.
+Trust me!

 P.S.
 Whenever you’re ready, here are a few ways I can help: